Arizona's Finest Regenerative Clinic

-Platelet Rich Plasma (PRP) therapy is a Regenerative Medicine treatment used to repair chronic degenerative joints, ligaments and tendon injuries.
+Platelet Rich Plasma (PRP) therapy offered at our Tucson clinic is a Integrative Orthopedics treatment used to repair chronic degenerative joints, ligaments and tendon injuries.
 PRP is a blood product concentration of the platelets, growth factors and other healing cells derived from your own blood.

 The concentrated platelets found in PRP contain huge reservoirs of bioactive proteins, including growth factors, that are vital to initiate and accelerate tissue repair and regeneration.
 These bioactive proteins initiate connective tissue healing in bone, tendon and ligament, stimulate regeneration and repair, promote development of new blood vessels, and new collagen formation to stimulate connective tissue and cartilage repair.